 Teaching

-I joined the Department of Music at Indiana University of Pennsylvania in 2013 and am proud to work alongside its outstanding faculty and students.
-To learn about the department's programs and upcoming events, visit Instagram, Facebook, or YouTube
+I joined the Department of Music, Theatre, and Dance at Indiana University of Pennsylvania in 2013 and am proud to work alongside its outstanding faculty and students.
+To learn more about music at IUP, visit our Instagram, Facebook, and YouTube pages!
+Feel free to contact me directly with questions.

-At IUP, I teach primarily composition and undergraduate courses in music theory and musicianship.
-I also teach courses on the analysis of popular music, orchestration, keyboard harmony, electronic music, and at the graduate level.
-I recently redesigned IUP’s theory program with inclusivity as a key focus.
+I teach composition, music theory, and ear training at all undergraduate levels.
+I also teach courses on the analysis of popular music, orchestration, keyboard harmony, electronic music, and graduate seminars.
+I recently redesigned IUP’s undergraduate musicianship program with inclusivity as a central focus.

-I offer private lessons in composition, songwriting, and music theory via IUP’s Community Music School, which enables me to work with anyone close to campus.
-I am happy to teach using Zoom, as well, but contact me directly to inquire about that.
+I offer private lessons in composition, songwriting, and basic music production via the Community Music School, which enables me to work with anyone close to campus.
+I also tutor non-IUP students who plan to take entrance or qualifying exams.
+I am happy to teach using Zoom, though in-person instruction is usually more effective.

 Sample Syllabus